Almost half of Finnish firms see hit from Russia sanctions

 HELSINKI Almost half of Finland's companies are being hurt by the sanctions the European Union and Russia have imposed on each other over the Ukraine crisis, a survey by the Chamber of Commerce showed on Thursday.

 Russia is Finland's third-biggest export market, accounting for about 10 percent of total Finnish sales abroad.
-Russian tourists spend roughly 2 billion euros annually in Finland.
+Russian tourists spend roughly 2 billion euros (1.60 billion British pound) annually in Finland.

 The triple-A rated Nordic country has suffered two years of economic contraction as key industries, mobile phones and paper, struggled with weak demand.